 In order to enjoy this activity, you will need to buy a box of fruit loops and lay them out on the table.

-Give each child a length of string that fits around their wrists, and then encourage them to add the froot loops to the string like beads.
+Give each child a length of string that fits around their wrists, and then encourage them to add the fruitt loops to the string like beads.

 This will encourage the children to be creative, as they will have to make choices based on what color combinations they like.